Wayrion/jetbrains-llm-eval/README.md

 - `timings_sec` — per-phase breakdown (when available):
 	- `t_propose_sec` — time spent in the initial LLM proposal.
 	- `t_execute_sec` — cumulative time executing tests in the sandbox across iterations.
 	- `t_reflect_sec` — cumulative time spent in LLM reflection cycles.
+Should be 0 if iters is set to 0 (Only the first trajectory is used)

 When running with `--verbose`, a compact breakdown is also shown per task.